TheHugeManatee/EZTRT/README.md

 # EZTRT - Wrappers for NVidia TensorRT for easy use with OpenCV
-Wrapper library for NVidia TensorRT library for easy use with OpenCV
+Wrapper library for NVidia TensorRT library for easy use with OpenCV.

+**Note**: OpenCV has had a DNN module for quite some time and has [added direct CuDNN support recently in 4.2](https://github.com/opencv/opencv/pull/14827).
+It provides a well-documented and extensive API to build, load and run your models.
+This library exists for two reasons:
+1) To use OpenCV Cuda DNN backend, you will likely need to compile opencv yourself
+2) To my knowledge, the OpenCV backend does not use TensorRT, which employs and optimized your model to provide optimal inference times.

+This library is posed to provide an easy to use interface within a minimal, straight-forward library to integrate ML into your projects.

 ## Setup
 Compile and install the project using CMake.